agisga/coding_notes/docker.md

     docker container stop <container_ID>
     ```

-    Contrary to the docker message, the web app is served at `http://localhost:4000`.

-5. The jupyter notebook (or web app, or whatever specified in `Dockerfile`) is accessible from `http://localhost:5000/` with password `datascience`.
+    The container will shut down as soon as it is not running a process anymore (or when manually stopped).
+To prevent shutdown, something like a bash shell or a jupyter notebook has to be running.
+Contrary to the docker message, the jupyter notebook (or web app, or whatever specified in `Dockerfile`) is served at `http://localhost:9999`.

+4. To restart the container after it has shut down:

+    ```
+    docker start -ia <containername>
+    ## -a attaches to STDIN/STDOUT/STDERR
+    ```

 ### Interacting with the container